ivnkris/bandmatch-client/README.md

 You will also need to add your .env following the variables in the .env.EXAMPLE file.

-to do add example .env file
+to do add example .env file.

 ### Launch the app